 Using decaf coffee beans in offices starts with understanding your team's needs—late-night workers, health-conscious staff, or those avoiding caffeine crashes.
 I've set up decaf programs for dozens of offices at Busy Bean Coffee, and the right approach cuts complaints by 40% while keeping costs predictable.
 This guide walks you through every step: sourcing quality beans, grinding for optimal flavor, brewing consistently, and integrating into your existing setup.
 No guesswork—just practical instructions that work in real 2026 offices.

 Here's the thing: most offices overlook decaf until someone complains.
-But with 35% of adults sensitive to caffeine according to the National Coffee Association, skipping it means losing half your team.
+But with 35% of adults sensitive to caffeine according to the National Coffee Association, skipping it means losing a third of your team.
 We'll cover how to make beans offices a seamless part of your program, drawing from my experience with clients like law firms and clinics who now rave about their setups.

 📚Definition